dngulin/ksi/Documentation~/api/T.KsiQueryAttribute.g.md

 > \]

 An attribute to produce the `ECS`-like query.
-It creates a code-generated extension method for the [KsiDomain](T.KsiDomainAttribute.g.md)structure that calls the marked method for each matching entity in the domain.
+It creates a code-generated extension method for the [KsiDomain](T.KsiDomainAttribute.g.md) structure that calls the marked method for each matching entity in the domain.

 Method signature requirements:
 - Should be a non-generic `static` method